Asghar Khan: Initial years and Justice Party

 After retiring from the airline, Asghar Khan lived quietly at his home in Abbottabad.
-Before being imprisoned by Field Marshal Ayub Khan, Zulfikar Ali Bhutto approached Asghar Khan, asking him to join his party, the Pakistan Peoples Party (PPP).
-Khan declined, stating he had no interest in politics.
+Before being imprisoned by President Field Marshal Ayub Khan, Zulfikar Ali Bhutto approached Asghar Khan, asking him to join his party, the Pakistan Peoples Party (PPP).
+Khan declined and said he had no interest in politics.
 Bhutto then confided, "Ayub will have me killed through the Nawab of Kalabagh".
 In response, Asghar Khan assured him, "If Ayub arrests you, I will publicly protest on your behalf".
-After Bhutto's arrest on 13 November 1968, Asghar Khan held a press conference in Lahore on 17 November, where he openly criticised Field Marshal Ayub Khan.
-During his speech, Khan remarked, "graft, nepotism, corruption, and administrative incompetence are affecting the lives and happiness of millions.
+After Bhutto's arrest on 13 November 1968, Asghar Khan held a press conference in Lahore on 17 November, where he openly criticised Ayub Khan.
+During his speech, Asghar Khan remarked, "graft, nepotism, corruption, and administrative incompetence are affecting the lives and happiness of millions.
 Social inequality and economic disparity are increasing.
 Telephones are tapped, opinion is shackled, the opposition is shadowed and jailed, and no one can express his views fully".
 When asked by reporters about his role as chief of the air force when General Ayub Khan staged a coup d'état in 1958, Asghar said "I had a job to do, to run the Air Force and I continued to do this until my retirement.
 It wasn't a question of supporting any one".

 The following week, Khan told The Times, "at present the whole structure stinks.
 It is not a healthy system, there is no criticism.
 The press is completely suppressed, there is no check on the government.
 We are bordering on a police state".
 Asghar Khan led protests calling for Bhutto's release, which ultimately led to his freedom and grew so close to Bhutto that many saw him as a potential successor.

 In a letter on 9 December 1968, Asghar Khan formally requested written permission to meet Zulfikar Ali Bhutto in jail to discuss the political situation in the country.
 He referred to a previous phone conversation with the Home Secretary on 3 December in which he requested a private meeting with Bhutto.
 However, he was informed that a meeting without a police officer present would not be allowed.
 Khan stated that the presence of a police officer would defeat the purpose of the meeting.
 He added that if the government could not permit a private meeting "despite the deteriorating situation in the country," he would in any case "like to call on Mr. Bhutto in jail."